 - Career Technical Education Framework, 2007 Edition (PDF; 4MB)

 The academy model is a three-year program, grades ten through twelve, structured as a school-within-a-school.
 Academies incorporate integrated academic and career technical education, business partnerships, mentoring, and internships.

-Since 1965 SkillsUSA has provided leadership training to students and instructors in the career and technical education arena.
+Since 1965 SkillsUSA has provided leadership training to students and instructors in the career technical education (CTE) arena.
+SkillsUSA is a partnership of students, teachers, and industry working together to ensure America has a skilled workforce by providing educational programs, events, and competitions that support CTE in the nation's classrooms.

 - Additional Resources